sodadata/docs/soda/sensitive-data.md

 During the data source onboarding process, you have the option to [configure Soda]({% link soda-cl/sample-datasets.md %}) to collect and store 100 rows of sample data for the datasets in the data source.
 This is a feature you must implicitly configure; Soda does not collect sample rows of data by default.

-Available to access in Soda Cloud as in the example below, these samples enable users to gain insight into the data's characteristics, facilitating the formulation of data quality rules.
+These samples, accessible in Soda Cloud as in the example below, enable users to gain insight into the data's characteristics, facilitating the formulation of data quality rules.

 ![sample-rows](/assets/images/sample-rows.png){:width="700px"}